-Revealed: The British military hardware used in Israel’s bombardment of Gaza - News Break
+Revealed: the British military hardware used in Israel’s bombardment of Gaza - News Break

 “In particular, UK ministers must say whether UK technology is still being used in the Israeli military drone programme - something that came to light as long ago as 2006 but is still largely shrouded in secrecy.”

-Official figures show that since the Conservative government was elected in May 2015 the UK has licensed over £400m worth of arms to Israeli forces, including aircraft, bombs , armoured vehicles, and ammunition.
+Official figures show that since the Conservative government was elected in May 2015 the UK has licensed over £400 million worth of arms to Israeli forces, including aircraft, bombs , armoured vehicles, and ammunition.

 Labour MP Richard Burgon, who has quizzed ministers on the exports in parliament, told The Independent : “How can the British government claim to be supporting peace when it is helping to arm Israel in this way?